Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Introduction

 \subsection{A Roadmap of the proof}

-The blow-up solutions in Theorem~\ref{thm:main} are obtained using the interaction between two solitons.
-More precisely, We first consider a time dependent $C^{1}$ geometric function $\mathcal{G}$ of the following form:
+The blow-up solutions in Theorem~\ref{thm:main} are obtained using the study of interaction between two solitons.
+More precisely, We first consider a time dependent $C^{1}$ geometrical function $\mathcal{G}$ of the following form:

-with $\lambda+|\mu|+|b_{1}|+|b_{2}|+z^{-1}\ll 1$.
-Here, the function $\lambda$ is the scaling parameter, the function $z$ is the distance between the two bubbles and the function $\mu$ is the difference of the scaling.
+with $\lambda+|\mu|+|b_{1}|+|b_{2}|+|x_{1}|^{-1}+z^{-1}\ll 1$.
+Here, the function $\lambda$ is the scaling parameter, the function $\mu$ is the difference of the scaling for the two bubbles, the function $z$ is the distance between the two bubbles and the function $x_{1}$ is the position for the first bubble.
 As usual in investigating the blow-up phenomenon for the mass-critical problem, we introduce the following new space-time variables: